 8. Conclusion

-Whether in defense of one’s country [71] or for conquest, the successful completion of a military campaign depends to a large extent how well it is planned and how well troops are trained, provisioned, and given the right weapons and tools.
-[72] What is true today was also true during the time of this study.
+Whether in defense of one’s country [71] or for conquest, the successful completion of a military campaign depends to a large extent on how well it is planned and how well troops are trained, provisioned, and given the right weapons and tools [72] .
+What is true today was also true during the time of this study.
 Historical events and records indicate that the Ottomans excelled in all of these; they had very efficient and effective supply and logistics systems.
 It didn’t mean they were successful in every campaign, but they were successful enough to conquer lands in three continents and became the most powerful empire during the time of this study.

 An excellent example of this was the conquest of Constantinople (İstanbul) in 1453.
 There had been numerous attempts to capture the city before, several times by the Ottomans, none was successful.
 The major reason was probably the almost indestructible and impenetrable fortifications of the city as well as the ineffectiveness of existing artillery technology.
-Preparations lasted more than two years, including building a fort on the European side of the Bosphorus across from the one on the Asian side to control navigation through the strait, and development and casting of a giant cannon with the aid of Hungarian engineer Orban.
-However, probably the most amazing supply and logistics achievement was moving about 70 ships over land and over a hill directly into the Golden Horn bypassing the chain barrier installed at the entrance.
+Preparations lasted more than two years, including building a fort on the European side of the Bosphorus across from the one on the Asian side to control navigation through the strait, and development and casting of a giant cannon with the aid of the Hungarian engineer Orban.
+However, probably the most amazing supply and logistics achievement was moving about 70 ships over land and over a hill directly into the Golden Horn, bypassing the chain barrier installed at the entrance.
 This was done in a very short time, by opening a passage through the forest, constructing a road of three miles, and dragging ships over logs oiled with animal fat and olive oil.
 Some sources mention that even sails of the ships were used to help the move [1].
 It was a critical move in the siege of the city because the Byzantine fortifications on the Golden Horn side were the weakest, it also prevented any aid ships entering the inlet.

 Most historians agree that in addition to well-trained soldiers, the supply chain and logistics systems of the army were the greatest factors in the success of the Ottomans in many campaigns.
 They also had most of the challenges of modern ones; so the question is “Can the modern supply chain and logistics systems and their managers learn anything from the Ottomans?”
-I believe the answer is “yes,” but not so much as learning a new technique or principle, but rather confirmation that basic principles today’s excellent supply chains and logistics systems and their managers are using were the same in the Ottoman army.
+I believe the answer is “yes,” but not so much as learning a new technique or principle, but rather confirmation that the basic principles of today’s excellent supply chains and logistics systems and their managers are using were the same in the Ottoman army.
 That is, advance planning, preparing for disruptions, clear communication, information sharing, hiring well educated and trained managers and members for the team, assigning them clear responsibilities, and rewarding good performance.
 Also, the Ottoman experience shows that great achievements are possible even with the use of primitive communication, supply, and transport technologies.
 So, it is possible to build and operate an effective and efficient supply chain and logistics systems even under adverse conditions; specifically, the failures of many modern supply and logistics systems in the time of Corona virus scourge of 2019-2020 has shown that these systems still need a lot of improvements, preparedness, and resilience for unknown unknowns [73].